 Art.
 67 LTVA — Swiss VAT Fiscal Representation

 Under Article 67 of the Swiss VAT Act (LTVA), every foreign company liable for Swiss VAT must designate a fiscal representative domiciled in Switzerland.
-This representative is the mandatory administrative contact with the Federal Tax Administration (AFC).
+This representative is the mandatory administrative contact with the Federal Tax Administration (FTA).
 Registration cannot proceed without one.

 The obligation applies when your worldwide turnover exceeds CHF 100,000 — not only your Swiss revenue.
 This threshold is calculated globally.
 A company generating most of its revenue abroad is still required to register if it makes any taxable supply on Swiss territory: goods delivered here, digital services consumed here, construction work carried out here.

 Non-compliance results in retroactive VAT assessments, penalties, and interest on late payment.
 Companies without a valid registration cannot issue Swiss VAT-compliant invoices.
-The AFC has been systematically pursuing non-resident businesses since the 2018 reform.
+The FTA has been systematically pursuing non-resident businesses since the 2018 reform.

 01